Blog

 The Prince's Trust offers development awards to help younger people kickstart their business or access training courses.

-SEIS is designed to help your company raise money when it's starting to trade.
-It does this by offering tax relief to individual investors who buy new shares in your company.
-You can receive a maximum of £150,000 through SEIS investments.
+SEIS is designed to help small companies under two years old and with less than 25 staff to raise money from investors.
+It does this by offering tax relief to individual investors who purchase shares in the business.

 Plug-in grants